Family (2006 film)

 Family (also known as Family – Ties of Blood) is a 2006 Indian Hindi-language action thriller film directed by Rajkumar Santoshi.
-The film features Amitabh Bachchan, Akshay Kumar, Aryeman Ramsay and Bhumika Chawla in lead roles.
-It was released on January 13, 2006.
-It was Aryeman Ramsey's first main role in a film.
+The film stars Amitabh Bachchan, Akshay Kumar, Bhumika Chawla and Aryeman Ramsay.
+It was released on 13 January 2006.

 Plot

-Viren Sahai is an underworld don based out of Bangkok.
-Viren's spoilt brat Abhir is attacked by rival Khan, and Viren seeks revenge.
+Viren Sahai (Amitabh Bachchan) is an underworld don based out of Bangkok.
+Viren's spoilt brat Abhir (Sushant Singh) is attacked by his rival Khan (Kader Khan) and Viren seeks revenge.
 He receives foolproof information that Khan and his nephew will be present at a local cinema theatre on a particular date, and he sets off to India to kill both of them.